jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 ## System.CommandLine and Spectre.Console NuGet Packages

-It's been a while since I have just built a command line application.
-There are a lot of handy utility libraries in .NET for parsing the command line and formatting output.
+It's been a while since I have just built a command line application, so there are a lot of cool libraries for parsing the command line and formatting output.
 I'm using [System.CommandLine](https://www.nuget.org/packages/System.CommandLine) for parsing of the commandline which gives me great help formatting like this:

 ```
-Required command was not provided.

 Description:
   Time Log Helper for Markdown